Independent Living Officer

 Interested?
 Click on "Candidate Information" below for a full Role Profile.
 Applying is easy - simply register on our candidate portal uploading a CV and Covering Letter, which show us that you have what it takes to make a success of the role.

-Applications close at midnight on Sunday 24th October 2021.
-Please be advised however, that suitable candidates will be invited to an assesment shorly after applying and that we reserve the right to stop recruitment activity should a suitable candidate be identified.
+Please be advised however, that suitable candidates will be invited to an assessment shortly after applying and that we reserve the right to stop recruitment activity should a suitable candidate be identified.